Jennet Thomas

 Biography

-Using a collision of genres, her work can look like T.V. news, experimental film, children's drama, or performance art behaviors, and aims to be as unsettling as it is entertaining.
-Her longer-form film works involve characters with elaborate costumes and props in scenarios that are clearly outlandish, yet resonate with multiple layers of meaning.
-The found object and the constraints of rhyme are important mechanisms in her practice, particularly in the way in which unexpected meanings are generated.
+Using a collision of genres, her work can look like experimental film, weird TV drama, performance art, unsettling comedy.
+Her longer-form film works involve characters with elaborate costumes and props in scenarios that are clearly outlandish, yet resonate with multiple layers of suggestion.

 Her work shows in galleries often as large-scale sculptural installations that physically surround the film, sometimes with continuous live performance.
 Recent solo shows include THE GREAT CURDLING (Whitstable Biennial 2022) ANIMAL CONDENSED>ANIMAL EXPANDED (Tintype, London 2018) THE UNSPEAKABLE FREEDOM DEVICE (Grundy Gallery, 2015) She has had two major solo installation shows at Matt's Gallery, London.
 Her works also screen at film festivals, including IFF Rotterdam, European Media Arts Festival, New York Underground Film Festival, and museums such as Tate Britain and MOMA New York.
 In 2015 her experimental fiction book, THE UNSPEAKABLE FREEDOM DEVICE was published by Book Works, a parallel project to the film of the same name.